 You won’t have the luxury of grabbing a wash towel or a water bottle or extra baby wipes when you’re nursing baby in someone else’s bedroom per se so have a few practice runs at home.

-Try things like feeding sitting down on the floor, holding baby while standing up and playing loud noises in the background.
+Try things like feeding sitting down on the floor, holding baby while standing up (work those muscles mama!) or playing loud noises in the background.

 As baby grows in size, you might need to try different positions to find one that’s comfortable for both of you.